kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_16.md

 ## NOA

+### Overview

+The behaviors of design and construction professionals in green cities are driven by a combination of their needs, opportunities, and capabilities.
+Their need for expertise and professional development motivates them to continuously improve their skills and stay updated on the latest trends and technologies in green building and sustainable design.
+They are driven by the need to fulfill regulatory requirements, ensuring compliance with building codes and sustainability standards to maintain their professional reputation.
+Collaboration and networking are automatic needs for these professionals, as they work as part of multidisciplinary teams, sharing knowledge and building networks to develop innovative solutions.
+Reflectively, they are motivated to make a positive impact and address public health and safety concerns.
+Their capabilities in technical expertise, project management, collaboration, and problem-solving enable them to capitalize on physical opportunities such as sustainable design, green infrastructure, and sustainable mobility.
+Their psychological abilities, including creativity, systems thinking, and environmental awareness, drive their behaviors in taking advantage of social opportunities such as promoting health and well-being, inclusive design, community engagement, and education and awareness.
+Overall, their behaviors are shaped by their needs for expertise and collaboration, their capabilities in technical and psychological aspects, and the opportunities presented in green cities.

 ### Needs

-nDesign and construction professionals have a range of needs in the context of green cities or green building neighborhoods (GBN).
+Design and construction professionals have a range of needs in the context of green cities or green building neighborhoods (GBN).
 These needs can be categorized into automatic and reflective motivations.

 Automatic needs: